isocpp/CppCoreGuidelines/CppCoreGuidelines.md

-Put another way: In most programs, most functions can throw (e.g., because they use `new`, call functions that do, or use library functions that reports failure by throwing), so don't just sprinkle `noexcept` all over the place without considering whether the possible exceptions can be handled.
+Put another way: In most programs, most functions can throw (e.g., because they use `new`, call functions that do, or use library functions that reports failure by throwing), so don’t just sprinkle `noexcept` all over the place without considering whether the possible exceptions can be handled.

 `noexcept` is most useful (and most clearly correct) for frequently used,